ssheersh/EC_notes/README.md

 # EC_notes
-A collection of notes for different courses in the IITKGP Electronics Department I am taking
+A collection of notes for different courses in the IITKGP Electronics Department

 3rd Semester: